 The vegan stereotype used to be (and sometimes still is) that we are all pale and thin.
 Unfairly of course, because vegans come in all shapes and sizes.
 However, plant foods are generally a little less calorie dense than animal foods, which is why people transitioning to a plant-based diet sometimes find that they are losing weight, whether they want to or not.
 As a result, I regularly get questions from new vegans struggling with unintentional weight loss.

 Being underweight can be just as much of a struggle as being overweight.
 Even for people not suffering from an eating disorder, achieving and maintaining a healthy higher weight can be challenging.
 In this post you will find practical tips for gaining weight healthfully.
 If you need personal advice, please seek out professional guidance.
-I am available for online counselling, or I can help you find an appropriate professional to fit your needs.

 In theory, gaining weight shouldn't be difficult.
 Simply eat more calories than you burn, so that your body stores the leftover as fat and muscle tissue.
 However, in practice it can be a a lot more challenging.
 You may have difficulty eating more than you're used to.
 Also, what foods should you be having more of?
 Eating a bunch of ultra processed food is probably not a good idea.
 So we need healthy energy dense options, to pack in more calories without having to eat a lot more volume.